 The Tour de France is quite a spectacle for cyclists and non-cyclists alike with all the publicity vehicles passing ahead of the riders, throwing out gifts to the waiting crowds.
 The atmosphere on the mountain climbs is particularly special and this year the Tour is passing through Bourg St Maurice on two consecutive days.

 For cyclists the Auberge sur la Montagne is an ideal venue to experience the excitement of the Tour combined with riding some of the legendary local climbs.

 Non-cyclists are welcome too and will have plenty to occupy them – shopping in the local markets, hiking, paragliding, white water sports, swimming, sunbathing – although they are bound to get caught up in the excitement when the Tour passes through.

-NEW FOR 2018: we are offering a supported Cycling Holiday week from Saturday July 14th to Saturday July 21st 2018 to coincide with the Tour visit to Bourg St Maurice.
-The week will include daily rides with vehicle support of some of the big local mountain Cols, including those that the professionals will be riding in the Tour a couple of days later, such as the Petit St Bernard, Col du Pre, Cormet du Roseland, and Col de la Madelaine.
+Our supported Cycling Holiday week from Sunday July 21st to Sunday July 28th 2019 coincides with the Tour visit to Tignes and Bourg St Maurice.
+The week will include daily rides with vehicle support of some of the big local mountain Cols, including those that the professionals will be riding in the Tour a couple of days later, such as the Petit St Bernard, Col du Pre, Cormet du Roseland, and Col d’Iseran.